libp2p/docs/content/concepts/secure-comm/tls.md

    indicate to the server that it wants to connect using TLS 1.2.

 2. The server responds with a `ServerHello` message which is a result of the following:
-   - checking if the client's TLS version is valid (in this case, TLS 1.2);
+   - checking if the client's TLS version is valid;
-   - choosing the preferred cipher suite from the list that the client provided and the associated key share;
+   - choosing the preferred cipher suite from the list that the client provided and the associated key share using a `ServerKeyExchange`;
      > The key is based on the cipher suite selected.
-TLS recommends ECDHE as the key exchange algorithm,
+TLS recommends ECDHE as the key exchange
-     > but supports other key exchange algorithms like RSA.
+     > algorithm, but supports other key exchange algorithms like RSA.
      > If ECDHE is chosen:
      >
-     > - the associated algorithm parameters for ECDHE are used to generate a server signature;
+     > - the associated algorithm parameters for ECDHE would be used to generate a server signature;
      > - key shares are mixed with the Elliptic Curve Diffie Hellman algorithm.

-     > that can be used for authentication on the client side.
-     >
-   - providing a TLS certificate signed by a trusted CA (certificate authority);
+   - providing a TLS certificate signed by a trusted CA (certificate authority).
      > A browser typically requires a server to present a valid TLS certificate signed by a trusted CA.

-3. The client sends a `Finished` message once it verifies the server's TLS certificate and signature, and then generates its key share and mixes it with the server key share using the cipher suite.
+3. The client verifies the server's certificate and generates a premaster secret key, which is used to encrypt the data being transferred.
+The client encrypts the secret key with the server's public key (using the cipher suite) and sends a `ClientKeyExchange` message to the server.

+4. The server decrypts the premaster secret key using its private key and uses it with its private keys to generate sessions keys to establish an encrypted connection with the client.
-4. The server also sends a `Finished` message with its key share.
+   The server also sends a `Finished` message to indicate that the key exchange was successful and the session keys have been generated.

+5. The client sends a `Finished` message to confirm that the handshake is complete.

 #### Benefits of TLS 1.3

 TLS 1.3 uses more robust encryption algorithms, such as AES-GCM.
 They provide better security and faster performance than the algorithms used in TLS 1.2.
 TLS 1.3 also eliminates the use of less secure cryptographic techniques still used in TLS 1.2, such as SHA-1.

   > Over the years, there have been vulnerabilities identified in a variety of encryption